Treatments for Coronary Artery Disease (CAD)

 Generally, CAD is treated with a combination of lifestyle changes, medications, and in some cases, surgery.
 These treatments are meant to slow or reverse plaque build-up, dilate arteries to improve blood flow, and prevent other complications that accompany CAD.

-If you have any underlying conditions that contribute to CAD, such as lipid disorders
+If you have any underlying conditions that contribute to CAD, such as

 or diabetes, they will need to be managed as well.